alexandrebobkov/ESP32-S3_Arduino-Uno/README.md

 ## I2C Pins

-SDA is wired to the GPIO 8 and SCL is wired to the GPIO 9
+The provided schematic excerpt below shows the wiring of SDA and SCL; SDA is wired to the GPIO 8 and SCL is wired to the GPIO 9 on the ESP32-S3 Module.

 ![ESP32-S3 Module Pinouts](assets/ESP32-Uno-Board-Module-Pinout.png)

 ### Micropython LED Blinky Code
 ``` python